microsoft/fluentui/rfcs/accessibility/accessibility.md

 - Testing using [accessibility behaviors](https://github.com/microsoft/fluentui/blob/master/packages/a11y-testing/src/definitions/Button/buttonBehaviorDefinition.ts)
 - E2E tests using [cypress](https://www.cypress.io/) and [axe-core](https://github.com/dequelabs/axe-core)

 _Manual tests_ will be executed on small isolated pages which show different accessibility scenarios.
 For each component, suitable scenarios will be defined and implemented.
-They will be then tested by expeienced trusted accessibility testers and real users.
+They will be then tested by experienced trusted accessibility testers and real users.
 Axe-core test will be also executed on each of the scenarios.

 As a first step, accessibility scenarios will be introduced as [hidden Storybook stories](https://github.com/microsoft/fluentui/blob/master/rfcs/convergence/authoring-stories.md#10-internal-stories-for-testing).